macedoti13/pdsnd_github/README.md

 04/10/2021

 ### Project Title
 Bikshare data exploration

 ### Description
-Describe what your project is about and what it does
+It asks the user´s input of city, month and day of week.
+Then it takes that input shows the data from a bikeshare company from that specific city, month and day.

 ### Files used
 Include the files used